dougmiller/theMetaCityArticles/012-lets-make-a-terrible-markdown-extension-pt1.md

 You can play along at home by [looking at the full source here](https://assets.themetacity.com/code/theMetaCityMarkdown) and [download a gzipped version here](https://assets.themetacity.com/code/theMetaCityMarkdown.tar.gz).

 ##Background
 Writing blog articles as vanilla HTML is no fun.
 To that end [Markdown](https://daringfireball.net/projects/markdown/) was created, which for the most part works well enough.
 Occasionally however there will be some markup that is not processed by the standard Markdown core and is bothersome to type by hand.
 Custom markup that would be handy to be processed automatically.
-Lets make some.
+Let's make some.

 There are many variants and parsers in most languages that will take your Markdown and process it into HTML.
 I am going to do this in Python which has a nice package called Markdown that can process said files.